rpminspect/rpminspect/doc/usage.rst

 that is **VERIFY** or **BAD** will trigger an exit code of 1 indicating a failure.
 The failure reporting threshold can be adjusted with the ``-t`` option.
 The default failure threshold is **VERIFY**.
+The ``-s`` option allows you to specify a reporting level for results suppression.
+That is, anything below the specified level will be suppressed in the output.
+For example, ``-s VERIFY`` will suppress all results below the **VERIFY** level.

 The results also contain a value indicating who is the appropriate entity or party to waive a particular result.
 This information can be